Meet Ryder!

 Ryder will need help learning not to pull on-leash or jump onto friends when he is excited.
 Ryder rides well in the car.
 He got along with every dog and person that he met during several hours of evaluation and this has not changed since.
 He does alert-bark when he sees something new that he doesn’t understand, and at some strangers.
 He would bark at the window when people would come to the door at his former home, and his greetings could be exuberant, but he quickly calmed down.
 In general he is exactly what we would expect from a normal Collie with all of the potential for a wonderful life, who just needs some help understanding what is expected for a dog living in a world of humans.

-If you are interested in being the person who gives him the awesome life that he deserves and craves, please download, complete, and submit an application.
+If you are interested in being the person who gives him the awesome life that he deserves and craves, please download, complete, and submit an application below.